p1m-ortho/qs-global-ortho-search-queries/README.md

 * In reality, the record is published as soon as it is first uploaded after Step 2 and is then updated in the course of its appraisal.
 * When I feel I am ready to submit the record for final publication and no additional appraisal work on the record is pending, I will check it as `10. ✅ Appraisal Published & Call for Crowdfunding`.
 Unless Step 10 is ticked, the record is not to be considered final.
 * Any record updates after the Step 10 tick have been set and published will be reported in the appraisal text.
 * Also, Zheln appraisals are disseminated on public video platforms, such as [YouTube](https://www.youtube.com/channel/UCMNQzA3-71TyD-fVbXnxfKQ) and [TikTok](https://tiktok.com/@drzhelnov).
+One full appraisal recorded on video is uploaded [every working day](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/Work_Schedule.md).

 ### Crowdfunding